qmk/qmk_firmware/keyboards/infinity60/keymaps/jpetermans/readme.md

 The IS31 includes 8 led pages (or frames) 0-7 than can be displayed, and each page consists of 144 bytes.
 - **bytes 0 - 17** - LED control (on/off).
-    * 18 pins which alternate between A and B matrices (A1, B1, A2, B2, ..).
+    * 18 bytes which alternate between A and B matrices (A1, B1, A2, B2, ..).
     * Each byte controls the 8 leds on that pin with bits (8 to 1).
 - **bytes 8 - 35** - Blink control.
     * Same as LED control above, but sets blink on/off.